 1. Why do people buy YouTube views?

 The purpose of buying views is to help hasten the natural, organic growth of your channel.
 Inflating your view count would make your videos appear more attractive.
 For example, if you see thumbnail links for two cover versions of the same song and one has 100,000 views while the other has 100 views, which link would you be more likely to click?
 Similarly, if you come across a channel with ten of thousands of subscribers, wouldn’t you be more likely to subscribe as well?
 Basically, buying views and subscribers is meant to attract more real viewers and subscribers in future.

 2. Is buying views allowed under YouTube’s Terms of Service?

-No. This is mentioned in this YouTube Policy Article: Working with third party view service providers
+No. This is mentioned in this YouTube Policy Article: Fake Engagement Policy

-If it is detected that you are buying views and/or subscribers, your account will be terminated.
+If it is detected that you are buying views and/or subscribers, your account may be terminated.
+Additionally, the if the views are automated (i.e. from a bot), that would go against the Terms of Service (www.youtube.com/t/terms)